datatrail-jhu/02_googlecloud/manuscript/03_calendar.md

 ![New calendar](https://docs.google.com/presentation/d/1t74f2Xf4h8Hoq8wK2LdI4H35d57Ty8Vpm1ifMuD5y9o/export/png?id=1t74f2Xf4h8Hoq8wK2LdI4H35d57Ty8Vpm1ifMuD5y9o&pageid=g398380a613_0_74)

 Once your calendar is created, you it will appear under the "My calendars" section to the left of your schedule.
-(You get get back to your schedule by clicking on the back arrow at the top left of the settings screen.)
+(You get back to your schedule by clicking on the back arrow at the top left of the settings screen.)
 Now you can configure this calendar by hovering over the calendar name and then clicking on the three vertical dots to the left.
 You can choose a particular color to use for this calendar if you don't like the one that is automatically assigned.
 You can also configure the settings for the calendar by choosing the "Settings and sharing" option.

 ![Configure calendar](https://docs.google.com/presentation/d/1t74f2Xf4h8Hoq8wK2LdI4H35d57Ty8Vpm1ifMuD5y9o/export/png?id=1t74f2Xf4h8Hoq8wK2LdI4H35d57Ty8Vpm1ifMuD5y9o&pageid=g398380a613_0_83)